istio/test-infra/prow/config/README.md

 # Defines what branches to run these jobs for.
 Multiple can be provided
 # The branch name will be appended to the job name (e.g tests -> tests-master)
+# If this is not supplied, it defaults to master
 branches:
   - master

+# Determines whether this configuration can be automatically cloned to create a release branch
+# version
+supports_release_branching: false

 # Defines the actual jobs
 jobs: